Statistical properties of Lorenz like flows, recent developments and perspectives: Introduction

 \section{Introduction}

-The development of the theory of dynamical systems has shown that models involving expressions as simple as quadratic polynomials (as the \emph{logistic family} or \emph{H\'enon attractor}, see e.g.\cite{devaney1989} for a gentle introduction), or autonomous ordinary differential equations with a hyperbolic equilibrium of saddle-type accumulated by regular orbits, as the \emph{Lorenz flow} (see e.g. \cite{GH83,viana2000i,AraPac2010}), exhibit \emph{sensitive dependence on initial conditions}, a common feature of \emph{chaotic dynamics}: small initial differences are rapidly augmented as time passes, causing two trajectories originally coming from practically indistinguishable points to behave in a completely different manner after a short while.
-Long term predictions based on such models are unfeasible since it is not possible to both specify initial conditions with arbitrary accuracy and numerically calculate with arbitrary precision.
-For an introduction to these notions see~\cite{devaney1989,robinson2004}.
+The development of the theory of dynamical systems has shown that many important dynamical models exhibit \emph{sensitive dependence on initial conditions}\footnote{Formally the definition of sensitivity for a flow $X^t$ on some compact manifold $M$ is as follows: an $X^t$-invariant subset $\Lambda$ is \emph{sensitive to initial conditions} or has \emph{sensitive dependence on initial conditions}, or simply \emph{chaotic} if, for every small enough $r>0$ and $x\in\Lambda$, and for any neighborhood $U$ of $x$, there exists $y\in U$ and $t\neq0$ such that $X^t(y)$ and $X^t(x)$ are $r$-apart from each other: $\dist\big(X^t(y),X^t(x)\big)\ge r$; see Figure~\ref{fig-sensivel} and Section~\ref{sec:robust-chaotic-parti}.
+An analogous definition holds for maps $f$ of some manifold or even metric spaces. }, a common feature of \emph{chaotic dynamics}: small initial differences are rapidly augmented as time passes, causing two trajectories originally coming from practically indistinguishable points to behave in a completely different manner after a short while.
+Pointwise, long term predictions based on such models are unfeasible since it is not possible to both specify initial conditions with arbitrary accuracy and numerically calculate with arbitrary precision; for an introduction to these notions see~\cite{devaney1989,robinson2004}.

-Formally the definition of sensitivity is as follows for a flow $X^t$ on some compact manifold $M$: a $X^t$-invariant subset $\Lambda$ is \emph{sensitive to initial conditions} or has \emph{sensitive dependence on initial conditions}, or simply \emph{chaotic} if, for every small enough $r>0$ and $x\in\Lambda$, and for any neighborhood $U$ of $x$, there exists $y\in U$ and $t\neq0$ such that $X^t(y)$ and $X^t(x)$ are $r$-apart from each other: $\dist\big(X^t(y),X^t(x)\big)\ge r$.
-See Figure~\ref{fig-sensivel}.
-An analogous definition holds for diffeomorphism $f$ of some manifold, taking $t\in\ZZ$ and setting $f=X^1$ in the previous definition.
+On the other hand in these systems, even if the pointwise description or forecasting of the system is forbidden by the initial condition sensitivity, the statistical behavior is often relatively simple and its properties are often (with a certain effort) predictable.

+A theory which explain this statistical behavior is quite satisfactorily developped for systems having some uniformly hyperbolic behavior (see below for the definition), yet the rigorous description of the statistical behavior of relatively simple systems as: quadratic polynomials \footnote{(as the \emph{logistic family} or \emph{H\'enon attractor}, see e.g.\cite{devaney1989} for a gentle introduction)}, or autonomous ordinary differential equations with a hyperbolic equilibrium of saddle-type accumulated by regular orbits, as the \emph{Lorenz flow} is still far from being complete.
+In this article we are going to describe some relatively recent developments in this second direction.